CentreForDigitalHumanities/gabber/README.md

     ./minegab.py -a

-Keep running the script with -a untill no new accounts are discovered.
+Keep running the script with -a until no new accounts are discovered.
 The giant graph within gab.ai has now been scraped.
 The minegab.py will give verbose output with the -d flag.
 Note that this might contain special characters that could be problematic to print on your terminal:

     export PYTHONIOENCODING=UTF-8
     ./minegab.py -da

+To keep a logfile of the scraping, you could use the following command:

+    ./minegab.py -a | tee -a ./scrapelog.txt

+#### Performance

+Performance will increase when multiple scrapers are run simultaneously.
+Ideally, the scrapers would use different outbound IP addresses to decrease the impact of rate-limiting, but performance is already greatly improved when running multiple scrapes from the same node.
+Note that running scrapers from multiple nodes requires replication of the MongoDB backend.

 #### Limitations